Nicaraguans: Symbols

 The flag of Nicaragua was adopted on August 27, 1971.
 It is based on the flag of the United States of Central America.
-The two blue stripes represented the Pacific Ocean and Atlantic Ocean; while white symbolizes peace.
+The two blue stripes represented the Pacific Ocean and Caribbean Sea; while white symbolizes peace.
 A modern interpretation indicates that the color blue symbolizes justice and loyalty; while the color white represents virtue and purity.
 The coat of arms features an equilateral triangle which represents equality.
 Inside the triangle are five volcanoes, which represent the five members of the federation.
 The triangle also contains symbols of liberty and peace which is represented by a red Phrygian cap, white rays and a rainbow.